 SEO is changing so often that it can be hard to decide what you should be focusing on.
-So let’s go over 9 simple SEO tactics for 2019 that will skyrocket your web traffic.
+So let’s go over 9 simple SEO tactics that will skyrocket your web traffic in 2023 and beyond.

 1) Cross-Link to Your Own Pages